jochenunger/vdj-denon-prime-skin/docs/features.md

 [^1]: In case of the Prime GO this is a VU Meter.

-[^2]: Beeing in contact with the VDJ guys, this is due to technical limitations, that the SDK of denon has, when it comes to fast moving screen content with a lot of pixel changes over short time.
+[^2]: Beeing in contact with the VDJ guys, this is due to technical limitations, that the SDK of Denon has.
+When it comes to fast moving screen content with a lot of pixel changes over short time, the SDK API is unable to handle it correctly and the display stutters or gets delayed.
-  And my experience is, that it won't work for full screen video.
-But with a reduced viewport for videos this can be integrated easy.
+  And this is my experience, too.
+It won't work for full screen video.
+But with a reduced viewport for videos this can be integrated without any problems.